aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

 ## 2. Deploy one of the sample backend components

-See the [Readme for Sample Backend Components](BackendComponentSamples/README.md#serverless-rest-api-sample-component-template) to deploy either the **Serverless REST API sample component** or the **Loadbalanced AWS Fargate sample component** that you will use with the Unreal and Unity sample integrations to test using an identity from the custom identity component to make authenticated calls to a simple backend to set and get player data.
+See the [Readme for Sample Backend Components](BackendComponentSamples/README.md#serverless-rest-api-sample-component-template) to deploy either the **Serverless REST API sample component** or the **Loadbalanced AWS Fargate sample component** that you will use with the Unreal, Unity, and Godot sample integrations to test using an identity from the custom identity component to make authenticated calls to a simple backend to set and get player data.

 ## 3. Test the client integrations

-To test the client integrations, you can use the Unreal or Unity sample projects (`UnrealSample` and `UnitySample`), that include a lightweight SDK called `AWSGameSDK` to interact with the identity component and your backend features.
+To test the client integrations, you can use the Unreal, Unity, or GOdot sample projects (`UnrealSample`, `UnitySample` and `GodotSample`), that include a lightweight SDK called `AWSGameSDK` to interact with the identity component and your backend features.

-### Unreal SDK and Integration Samples
+### Unreal Engine 5 SDK and Integration Samples

 See the [Unreal SDK Readme](UnrealSample/README.md#unreal-integration-samples) for details on the Unreal 5 integration SDK and samples

 ### Unity SDK and Integration Samples

 See the [Unity SDK Readme](UnitySample/README.md#unity-integration-samples) for details on the Unity integration SDK and samples

+### Godot 4 SDK and Integration Samples

+See the [Godot 4 SDK Readme](GodotSample/README.md#unity-integration-samples) for details on the Godot 4 integration SDK and samples

 # Cost estimations and scalability considerations